Thesis: Canada

 At English-speaking Canadian universities, writings presented in fulfillment of undergraduate coursework requirements are normally called papers, term papers or essays.
 A longer paper or essay presented for completion of a 4-year bachelor's degree is sometimes called a major paper.
 High-quality research papers presented as the empirical study of a "postgraduate" consecutive bachelor with Honours or Baccalaureatus Cum Honore degree are called thesis (Honours Seminar Thesis).
 Major papers presented as the final project for a master's degree are normally called thesis; and major papers presenting the student's research towards a doctoral degree are called theses or dissertations.

-At Canadian universities under the French influenced system, students may have a choice between presenting a "mémoire"', which is a shorter synthetic work (roughly 75 pages) and a thèse which is one hundred pages or more.
-A synthetic monograph associated with doctoral work is referred to as a "thèse".
-See also compilation thesis.
-Either work can be awarded a "mention d'honneur" (excellence) as a result of the decision by the examination committee, although these are rare.
+At French-language universities, for the fulfillment of a master's degree, students can present a "mémoire"' or a shorter "essai"' (the latter requires the student to take more courses).
+For the fulfillment of a doctoral degree, they may present a "thèse" or an "essai doctoral" (here too, the latter requires more courses).
+All these documents are usually synthetic monograph related to the student's research work.

 A typical undergraduate paper or essay might be forty pages.
 Master's theses are approximately one hundred pages.
 PhD theses are usually over two hundred pages.
 This may vary greatly by discipline, program, college, or university.
-However, normally the required minimum study period is primarily depending on the complexity or quality of research requirements.
+A study published in 2021 found that in Québec universities, between 2000 and 2020, master's and PhD theses averaged 127.4 and 245.6 pages respectively.

-Theses Canada acquires and preserves a comprehensive collection of Canadian theses at Library and Archives Canada' (LAC) through a partnership with Canadian universities who participate in the program.
+Theses Canada acquires and preserves a comprehensive collection of Canadian theses at Library and Archives Canada (LAC) through a partnership with Canadian universities who participate in the program.
+Most theses can also be found in the institutional repository of the university the student graduated from.